Cecropia/POC_KeycloackWithDotNet/README.md

 These CI workflows are essential for maintaining project health, ensuring that code changes are reliable, and providing a strong foundation for future development.

+### Creating a Client in a Keycloak Realm

+To set up a client in Keycloak, follow these steps to create either a Machine-to-Machine (M2M) client or a standard user-facing client with regular login functionality.

+#### Steps to Create a Client

+1. **Access the Keycloak Admin Console**: Navigate to your Keycloak admin console and select the desired realm.

+1. **Create a New Client**:
+   - Go to **Clients** in the sidebar.
+   - Click **Create** and provide a unique **Client ID**.
+Choose a descriptive name to indicate the client’s purpose (e.g., "MyAppAPI" for M2M, "MyAppWeb" for user logins).

+#### Machine-to-Machine (M2M) Clients

+Machine-to-machine clients are used for server-to-server communication, where the client authenticates using its credentials rather than relying on a user login flow.
+The setup includes enabling client authentication and specifying the audience scope.

+1. **Client Authentication**: Under the **Settings** tab, make sure that **Service Accounts Enabled** is set to **ON**.
+This will allow the client to authenticate itself using client credentials (e.g., client ID and secret).
+1. **Scope & Audience:** Define the required audience and specify the scopes that this client can access within your application.
+Follow the steps  [## How to create an audience]

+#### Regular Login Clients

+For user-facing clients, such as web applications, the primary configuration involves enabling browser-based authentication without client credentials or specialized audience scopes.

+1. **Disable Client Authentication**:
+   - Since users log in directly, there is no need for the client to authenticate itself. **Service Accounts Enabled** should be set to **OFF**.

 ## How to create an audience

 An audience in Keycloak is a specific identifier that can be included in access tokens.
 This allows you to control which services or applications can accept a particular token, enhancing security and fine-grained access control.